Tushar626-byte/Animated-Login-Form/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check out the [issues page](https://github.com/Tushar626-byte/Animated-Login-Form/issues).

-## 📄 License

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## 🌐 Connect

 For more of my work, feel free to check my GitHub [@Tushar626-byte](https://github.com/Tushar626-byte).